NicholasSebastian/HandalCargo-v4/README.md

 - [ ] Other: Change the image on the login page.
 - [ ] Feature: Write/read data to/from a JSON file for local database connection settings.
 - [ ] Other: Figure out a way to backup/restore database outside of cPanel.
-- [ ] Fix: Change some components to PureComponents or useMemo to minimize dumb re-renders.
+- [ ] Other: Optimization - Change some components to PureComponents or React.memo to minimize dumb re-renders.
+- [ ] Other: Display the loading animation when awaiting for async query/load functions to return data.
+- [ ] Other: Application icon.

 Note: List is still incomplete.